When you hire a car / van / motorhome

 If

-you have hired a car and taken out the appropriate insurance,
+you have hired a car and taken out the appropriate

-you may understandably think that there is little or
+insurance, you may understandably think that there

-car rental company.
-Unfortunately you could be mistaken
+coming from the car rental company.
+Unfortunately

-- even if you have purchased from the hire company something
+you could be mistaken - even if you have purchased

-called Collision Damage Waiver insurance.
+Damage Waiver insurance.

 Collision

-damage waiver or CDW, is a form of insurance that covers
+damage waiver or CDW, is a form of insurance that

-than damages the rental car.
-CDW may be included in
+from an accident than damages the rental car.
+CDW

-the rental price or in some countries, most notably
+may be included in the rental price or in some countries,

-the USA, the rental company may offer it to you as a
+most notably the USA, the rental company may offer

-separately chargeable option.
+it to you as a separately chargeable option.

 If

-the rental company have not bundled CDW into the rental
+the rental company have not bundled CDW into the

-a
+it from a

 specialist provider of car rental insurance.
-Such

-companies operate in the open insurance marketplace,
+Such companies operate in the open insurance marketplace,

 usually on the Internet and often sell various forms

-of rental car insurance at far cheaper prices than the
+of rental car insurance at far cheaper prices than

-car rental companies.
+the car rental companies.

 What